Abdul Jalil Shah IV of Johor: Coming of Raja Kecil

 Following Abdul Jalil's contentious accession, Minangkabau settlements in Rembau, Sungei Ujong and Naning that existed since the mid-15th century, began to challenge Johor's authority.
 In 1717, Raja Kecil of Siak appeared on the scene, claiming to be the posthumously born son of the assassinated Mahmud Shah II.
-Backed by the Minangkabau, he was welcomed by many Johor subjects who hoped for the restoration of the Melaka dynasty.
+Backed by the Minangkabau, he was welcomed by many Johor subjects who hoped for the restoration of the dynasty descending from the rulers of Malacca.

 In 1718, Raja Kecil appeared on the Riau River with Minangkabau troops and succeeded in overcoming the Johor fleet.
-He was then able to capture Johor's capital, then located on Riau Island, and proclaim himself a ruler, adopting the style Sultan Abdul Jalil Rahmat Shah (r.
+He was then able to capture Johor's capital on Riau Island, and proclaim himself ruler, adopting the style Sultan Abdul Jalil Rahmat Shah (r.
 1718–1722).

 Death

-Following the victory of Raja Kecil's forces, the deposed Abdul Jalil Shah IV was re-appointed as bendahara of the kingdom and lived at Kota Tinggi.
+Following the victory of Raja Kecil's forces, the deposed Abdul Jalil Shah IV was re-appointed as Bendahara of the kingdom and lived at Kota Tinggi.
 By the end of 1718, he retired to Terengganu and further removed to Pahang in 1719.
 On 11 July 1721, he established Kuala Pahang as his new capital and made attempts to recover his kingdom with the support of nobles from Johor, Pahang and Kelantan.

 There were now three power centres in the Malay world.
-Raja Kecil in Riau, Abdul Jalil Shah IV on the east coast of the Malayan Peninsula and the Bugis in Selangor and Linggi.
+Raja Kecil in Riau, Abdul Jalil Shah IV on the east coast of the Malay Peninsula and the Bugis in Selangor and Linggi.
 The Bugis eventually came out as victorious, in part because Raja Kecil had sabotaged his own popularity by having Abdul Jalil Shah IV killed in Kuala Pahang.

 Abdul Jalil Shah IV was killed while conducting his prayers on board his ship, by an emissary sent by Raja Kecil off Kuala Pahang, on 21 November 1721.
 The sultan was buried at the Royal Cemetery, Kuala Pahang.

-Raja Kecil finally admitted defeat in 1722, and the Bugis installed Raja Sulaiman, the son of Abdul Jalil Shah IV as the next sultan of Johor.
+Raja Kecil finally admitted defeat in 1722, and the Bugis installed Abdul Jalil Shah IV's son Sulaiman Badrul Alam Shah, as the next sultan of Johor.